lttng/lttng-tools/README.md

 ===========

 LTTng-tools is a set of tools to control [LTTng](https://lttng.org/) tracing.
-The project includes the LTTng session daemon, consumer damon and relay daemon, as well as `liblttng-ctl`, a C library used to communicate with the session daemon, and `lttng`, a command line interface to `liblttng-ctl`.
+The project includes the LTTng session daemon, consumer daemon and relay daemon, as well as `liblttng-ctl`, a C library used to communicate with the session daemon, and `lttng`, a command line interface to `liblttng-ctl`.